 Looking for help with My NCBI, My Bibliography, and compliance issues related to the NIH Public Access Policy?
 NIH and the National Library of Medicine have developed numerous resources to point you in the right direction including the eBook, My NCBI Help, and a YouTube playlist of related videos.
 Check them out.
 The answers are there!

-A mutli-part webinar (total running time approx. 90 minutes) that explains the changes to the NIH Public Access Policy and how reserachers and universities can insure compliance with the law is available on the NIH's YouTube Channel.
+This mutli-part webinar from 2013 (total running time approx. 90 minutes) explains the enforcement component of the NIH Public Access Policy and shows how reserachers and universities can insure compliance with the law.

 Librarians at the Lamar Soutter Library are available to help University of Massachusetts Medical School researchers by answering questions about the law, helping with copyright questions, troubleshooting compliance issues, and providing training or assisting with using the NIH online submission system.